 With four Havasu Falls Trips to choose from (the 3-day and 4-day tours, the Havasupai Premier,

 and the Summer Tour) the 4-day tour was overwhelmingly selected for one primary reason: the area deserves four days.
 Havasu Creek and its five waterfalls make for fantastic hiking, swimming, photography and exploration.
 It can easily - and justifiably - fill up four fantastic days.

-It's Harris Wash's grand diversity that makes it the preference of the guides.
-The route follows canyons, stays along creeks, climbs up to cooler high country, and traverses signature Utah slickrock.
-It also features arches, waterfalls, sandy beaches, and lots of natural and cultural history.
-For a guide it doesn't get much better than leading guests for four days through country like this.
+It's the Boulder Mail Trail's grand diversity and extraordinary solitude that makes it the preference of the guides.
+The route - which we always have almost all to ourselves - follows deep canyons, stays along creeks, climbs up to cooler high country, and traverses signature Utah slickrock.
+It also features an amazing natural bridge, spring-fed creeks, sandy beaches, and lots of natural and cultural history.
+For a guide it doesn't get much better than leading guests for four days through country like this!